 Considerations for additional injuries that are outside the scope of the claim

 The findings in Ellison highlight the importance of ensuring that the scope of the claim at the initial determination and reconsideration stage is clear.
 Where the available evidence suggests additional injuries may have a causal nexus with employment (but are outside the scope of the claim made or accepted), decision makers should invite employees to submit a further claim for compensation.
 Decision makers should not assume that an employee wants liability assessed and determined for a particular injury.
-Inviting an employee to make further claims in respect of additional injuries can be done at any time (including during the reconsideration process or AAT proceedings) and Comcare or the licensee would be required to determine the subsequent claim.
-Where the relevant authority has engaged with evidence in respect of additional injuries at first or second tier review, the AAT may have jurisdiction to make decisions in respect of those injuries even if they have not been the subject of a determination.
+Inviting an employee to make further claims in respect of additional injuries can be done at any time (including during the reconsideration process or ART proceedings) and Comcare or the licensee would be required to determine the subsequent claim.
+Where the relevant authority has engaged with evidence in respect of additional injuries at first or second tier review, the ART may have jurisdiction to make decisions in respect of those injuries even if they have not been the subject of a determination.

 Example one